lilypandey/Invisibility-Cloak/README.md

 # Invisibility Cloak (using OpenCV, Manual HSV Adjuster)

-This project demonstrates an "Invisibility Cloak" effect using computer vision techniques in Python.
-It uses OpenCV to capture a video feed from your webcam, allows manual adjustment of HSV (Hue, Saturation, Value) thresholds via trackbars, and then processes the video to replace the area of a cloak with a pre-captured background, creating an invisibility effect.
+This is a Flask-based web application that creates an invisibility cloak effect using OpenCV.
+The app dynamically detects a chosen cloak color and replaces it with a pre-captured background.

 ## Features

-- **Manual HSV Adjustment:**
+- **Automatic HSV Adjustment:**
-  Use trackbars to adjust the HSV thresholds for detecting the cloak.
+  Automatically calculates HSV thresholds for detecting the cloak.

 - **Real-time Video Processing:**
   Processes the live webcam feed and applies an invisibility effect by replacing the cloak area with a captured background.